twks-cohort/twelve-lab-iam-profiles/README.md

 ![bootstrap](https://img.shields.io/badge/phase-bootstrap-yellow.svg?style=flat)
 # lab-iam-profiles

-Assumes starting from greenfield accounts.
+This is the first pipeline applied to a set of greenfield accounts.

 DPS-1  (prod)
 DPS-2  (nonprod)

-Manual bootstrap configuration in each account of a single group and user:
+Initial manual bootstrap configuration in each account of a single group and user:

 Group: bootstrap-iam  (_iam privileges_)
 User: bootstrap-_acct_ (_used only for lab-iam-profiles pipeline_)